muennix/IbHandler/README.md

 The logging instance is located at mxh.logger in case you want to modify it directly, e.g., to divert the output to a file.

+###Close connection
+In order to close the conenction and get (if applicable) an overview of currently open orders, run

+	mxh.release()

 [1]: https://code.google.com/p/ibpy/
 [2]: https://github.com/blampe/IbPy